theburr/Automation/README.md

 - Build Project

-### 3.Run AddRequiredFiles.bat file

-- This file is found in the ..zionalphaqaproject/AutomatedTestsFramework/

- -- It creates a folder with the rquired files for the upload functions of the web app

- -- Used in order to avoid using absolute path of the files as it varies on different machines

-- The path of the created folder would be C:/ImageForHFSN you can delete this later

-### 4.The Automated UI tests are grouped by categories
+### 3.The Automated UI tests are grouped by categories

 - RunCriticalPrioritySuite.bat file executes the critical test cases that are most crucial for the successfull release of the web application